 Your doctor will likely have you stop taking Reyvow if you have serotonin syndrome as a side effect.

 Before taking Reyvow, tell your doctor about any other medications you take.
-The doctor can let you know if any of your medications increases your risk of serotonin syndrome.
-And they can tell you if it’s safe to take Reyvow with these drugs.
+The doctor can let you know whether any of your medications increase your risk of serotonin syndrome.
+And they can tell you whether it’s safe to take Reyvow with these drugs.

 Numbness, tingling, or a burning sensation in your mouth or skin